Driving change – Diversity and the general counsel

 He later announced that 34 of those companies had agreed to release data on the composition of their workforce by race, ethnicity and gender from their annual EEO1 report.
 Companies must already file these reports with the US Equal Employment Opportunity Commission and some investors have for decades been asking them to release it, but they have largely met resistance until now.
 Stringer’s office said that, as of late September, 29 US public companies were disclosing their EEO1 report, of which only 14 were in the S&P 100.
 The campaign increased that number to 48 S&P 100 companies.

 A new California law is also moving the ball forward.
-It will require all public companies with headquarters in the state to have a minimum ratio of members from under-represented communities starting December 31, 2021 and then new ratios from December 31, 2022.
+It will require all public companies with headquarters in the state to have a minimum ratio of board members from under-represented communities starting December 31, 2021 and then new ratios from December 31, 2022.
 It defines a director from an under-represented community as ‘an individual who self-identifies as black, African American, Hispanic, Latino, Asian, Pacific Islander, Native American, Native Hawaiian or Alaska Native, or who self-identifies as gay, lesbian, bisexual or transgender.’

 You can read the full article at the Corporate Secretary Yearbook.